Erasiel/algds-eng/exercises/exercises_04_dynamic_programming.md

 For example, subsequences of the string `"apple"` include `"ap"`, `"pp"`, `"ae"`, `"pe"`, `"ale"`, the empty string, and so on.
 Strings such as `"elp"` and `"pap"` are not subsequences of `"apple"` because the original order of elements is not preserved.

 Design and implement an algorithm using dynamic programming that determines the longest common subsequence of two strings.
 If multiple such subsequences exist, return only one.

+**Constraints:**
+- The length of both strings is greater than, or equal to zero.

 Use the following outline:

 ```py
 def longest_common_subsequence(s1: str, s2: str) -> str: